 Things to Know About TAGOS Leadership Academy

-TAGOS (Tailoring Academics to Guide Our Students) Leadership Academy is a Free Public Charter School Serving Students in Grades 7 - 12 and is home to nearly 70 students, 4 advisors, a student services specialist, 2 paraprofessionals, and an administrative assistant.
+TAGOS (Tailoring Academics to Guide Our Students) Leadership Academy is a free public charter school Serving Students in Grades 7 - 12 and is home to nearly 70 students, 2 advisors, a student services specialist, 2 paraprofessionals, and an administrative assistant.
 Students who were struggling in the traditional schools are now flourishing in the TAGOS project-based learning environment.
-Students attend based on their selection in either our first Friday in June or first Friday in January bi-annual lotteries.
-To be eligible for the TAGOS lottery, students must turn in an application prior to the lottery date.